 (I’m updating this post to add additional information and process photos.
 This post was originally published on June 27th, 2017.)

 The recipe for our Keto-Friendly, Low Carb Chocolate Donuts

 I love chocolate!
 I mean, I really love chocolate!
 One of the best things about chocolate, other than the addictive taste, of course, is that it is loaded with antioxidants.
 It also packs a healthy punch of magnesium.

 I also have limited storage in my kitchen, so I like everything in my kitchen to have more than one purpose.
 Donut pans, well, they are only good for making donuts.
-Finally, an intense longing for chocolate donuts changed my mind and I purchased the pans.
+Finally, an intense longing for chocolate donuts changed my mind and I purchased a two pack of these pans.